Duzgunn/KeywordSearcher/README.md

 ## Installation

-There are no specific requirements.
+There are no requirements.
 Just run the "Path.py" file.

 ```bash
   python3 Path.py